lmbxmu/HRankPlus/README.md

 | MobileNet-V1 | [0.]+[0.3]\*12 |
 | MobileNet-V2 | [0.]+[0.3]*7 |

-With the compress rate, our training module(evaluate_cifar.py and evaluate.py) can automatically calculate the params and FLOPs of that model and record them  in the training logger.
+With the compress rate, our training module (evaluate_cifar.py and evaluate.py) can automatically calculate the params and FLOPs of that model and record them  in the training logger.

-After training, totally four files can be found in the `job_dir`, including best model, final model, config file and logger file.
+After training, a total of four files can be found in the `job_dir`, including best model, final model, config file and logger file.

 ### Experimental Results

 We provide our pre-trained models, and pruned models.
-For your ease of reproducibility, the training loggers and configuration files are attached as well (see the url links).
+For your ease of reproducibility, the training loggers and configuration files are attached with the url link as well.

 (The percentages in parentheses indicate the pruning rate)